San Miguel, Bohol

 San Miguel, officially the Municipality of San Miguel (Munisipalidad sa San Miguel; Bayan ng San Miguel), is a municipality in the province of Bohol, Philippines.
-According to the 2020 census, it has a population of 25,356 people.
+According to the 2024 census, it has a population of 26,124 people.

 The town of San Miguel, Bohol celebrates its feast on May 8, to honor the town patron Saint Michael.

 History

 The Municipality was established in July 1961 by virtue of Executive Order No. 423 dated 14 March 1961.
 Its mother town is the municipality of Trinidad which also was formerly barrio Ipil of the Municipality of Talibon.
 The seat of government in the San Miguel was formerly Cambangay Sur which was formerly a part of Talibon when the latter became a pueblo during the Spanish regime.

-The place which is now the town site was one a forest area teeming with all kinds of games.
-The early years of American regime saw the migration of a handful of natives from Ipil which was settlement in the north along the Ipil River.
-The search for greener pastures brought more settlers into the area.
-The majority of these migrants originated from the municipality of Loon.
+The area that now serves as the town site was once a forested region abundant in wildlife.
+During the early years of the American period, a small number of settlers migrated from Ipil, a settlement located to the north along the Ipil River.
+In search of better opportunities, more migrants gradually moved into the area, with the majority coming from the municipality of Loon.

 San Miguel got its name from St. Michael the Archangel, the town's patron saint.